Anxiety: a Message from your Body

 Understanding Anxiety Through Body Sensations

 Instead of pushing these feelings away, we can choose to pay close attention.
-This awareness can help you recognize anxiety as a signal that we may be holding back emotions that need to be expressed.
+This awareness can help us recognize anxiety as a signal that we may be holding back emotions that need to be expressed.

 fear.
 Being more aware of your body helps you recognize the signals when they first happen and respond before they escalate.